multiparty/jigg/README.md

 };
 ```

-As a circuit in the standardized '[Bristol](https://homes.esat.kuleuven.be/~nsmart/MPC/) [Format](https://homes.esat.kuleuven.be/~nsmart/MPC/old-circuits.html)' which is supported by several compiled MPC libraries such as SHARE-MAMBA.
+As a circuit in the standardized '[Bristol](https://homes.esat.kuleuven.be/~nsmart/MPC/) [Format](https://homes.esat.kuleuven.be/~nsmart/MPC/old-circuits.html)' which is supported by several compiled MPC libraries such as [SCALE-MAMBA](https://homes.esat.kuleuven.be/~nsmart/SCALE/).
 ```ada
 4 8
 1 4